biobuddies/helicopyter/style.md

 This reduces visual noise.
 Black made the wrong choice; double-quote-fixer can help.

 ## Settings
+### Required environment variables
+- CODE: Unique CODEname (or plain language name, but the good ones tend to get used up).
+- ENVI: ENVIronment which should be set to `prod` if there's only one.
+Not called ENV to avoid colliding with the shell command.
+- ROLE: `web` is a good choice for web servers.
+Different executables should get different ROLE values.
+(Should it be EXECutable instead?)
+- HASH: `git describe --match=NeVeRmAtCh --always --abbrev=40 --dirty`.
+Always set.
+- TABR: TAg or BRanch `git describe --all --exact-match`.
+May be unset or null during local development.

 ### Begin as you mean to go on (people edition)
 Choose default values that will work, out-of-the-box, for most people, most of the time.
 Even if the machines outnumber the people, reconfiguring the development systems of people is probably harder than reconfiguring many hosted production and pre-production machines (pets versus cattle).